 Far removed from starry nights and alpine lakes, San Francisco is a bustling city of streetlights and people.
 This city provides a juxtaposition of wealth and poverty – back alleys and striking bay views, sprinkled with tourist destinations that attract travelers from across the globe.
 Continuing ‘expedition style’, students will carry their gear and travel like locals, walking, and taking the bus and the ferry to their nightly abode.
 With the city as their classroom, students will gain knowledge and appreciation for different cultures, types of food, and the economic and social issues cities face across the US.

 Service projects vary from working with parks to improve facilities and trail systems for future visitors, to helping local gardeners and other food initiatives for under-resourced populations in the city.
 There will be a minimum of two service projects, however, every component of this expedition is designed to ignite students’ drive to be impactful members of their community.
 Some projects will focus on serving San Francisco’s rich and vibrant LGBTQ community.
-This course aligns with SF Pride, and students will have an opportunity to experience or volunteer at the event.
 Ultimately, students will be able to apply the leadership, compassion and skills developed on this section of the course to their everyday lives.

 On every Outward Bound course, reflection is an integral part of the learning process.
 During the Solo phase of course, students will find reprieve from the rigors of daily travel and spend a structured period of rest and reflection near the group’s base camp.
 The primary focus of this time is to reflect on personal and group goals.
 Depending on the student’s age and the length of the expedition, Solo can range in length from a few hours to three days.
 Participants are provided with food, shelter and occasional check-ins from Instructors during this unique experience.
 The maximum Solo length on this course is 48 hours.